5 Key Steps for the Physician Onboarding Implementation Process

 2. Build in Signature to Launch Checkpoints

 Our revised implementation map included client checkpoints.
-The 1st checkpoint is a kick-off call where our implementation team meets with the clients to confirm expectations, a target date for launch, what to expect during the implementation process, and deadlines on both sides.
+The first checkpoint is a kick-off call where our implementation team meets with the clients to confirm expectations, a target date for launch, what to expect during the implementation process, and deadlines on both sides.
 Regular checkpoints are then scheduled so stakeholders can meet by phone to review progress and checklists.
 These checkpoints are coordinated in advance; everyone knows who on each side needs to attend and what needs to be covered or accomplished.

 If your organization does not have a planned approach to communicating with your new providers between signature and launch, I would encourage you to build this into your physician onboarding map.
 Including them in an onboarding kick-off call within 5-10 days of signature can demonstrate your commitment to their success and reiterate that they chose a strong partner for their next practice.
 Set follow-up at the right intervals to also ensure a coordinated approach.